Abolition is about abolishing the conditions under which prison became the solution to problems, rather than abolishing the buildings we call prisons.

 Learn from Jade’s work on the socials, offerings on their blog, and become a patron, and leave a tip.

-• offers the world necessary healing drawn from their personal history of profound grief and steadfast commitment to collective liberation.
+• offers the world necessary healing drawn from their personal experience of profound grief and steadfast commitment to collective liberation.
 Malkia (“Mac”) is is the founder of Radical Loss, co-founder of Media Justice, and an award-winning activist, writer and public speaker on issues of digital rights, narrative power, Black liberation and collective grief.

-Mac has gifted the world their wisdom through many writings including Loss Runs Like a River Through My Lifeand Grief Belongs in Social Movements.
+Mac has gifted the world their wisdom through many writings including Loss Runs Like a River Through My Life and Grief Belongs in Social Movements.
 Can We Embrace It?

 Learn more from them as well as other dedicated movement workers in the forthcoming book, Liberation Stories.
 Follow Mac on the socials and support Radical Loss.